Skip to Content

 Step 4: As the paper napkin is so fragile, don’t apply the decoupage glue directly to the napkin.
 Apply it directly to the object to be decoupaged.

-A bunched-up plastic wrap ball can also be used as a sponge to smooth out bubbles.
+A bunched-up plastic wrap ball can also be used as a sponge to smooth out air bubbles.

 Craftmunki has some excellent tips for avoiding wrinkles when decoupaging with paper napkins.

 Step 5: Another way of decoupaging with paper napkins on a flat wooden surface is to lay the napkin onto a painted dry piece of wood.
 Then liberally apply the decoupage glue on top of the napkin.
 The glue will seep through the paper napkin and adhere to the wood.
-There is a good video demonstrating this method here.
+A good video demonstrating this method here.

 Step 6: Finish off the decoupage by sanding away excess paper napkins from the edges, especially on wood.
-Then seel the decoupaged images by applying a final coat of decoupage glue on top of the paper napkin.
+Then, seal the decoupaged images by applying coats of Mod Podge on top of the paper napkin.

 If the decoupaged object is outdoors, a waterproof sealer should be used for the final coat.
 You can even get a dishwasher-proof Mod Podge.